-The purpose of this web site is to provide, at no cost, pictures of as many Crenshaw athletes as possible, for themselves, their fans, their families and friends, and -- of course -- college recruiters.
+I own the domain "shawdog.com", and it automatically forwards to these Flickr pages, whose purpose is to provide, at no cost, pictures of as many Crenshaw athletes as possible, for themselves, their fans, their families and friends, and -- of course -- college recruiters.
 Although the emphasis is on Crenshaw, I do include athletes from other schools if I really like the shot, particularly at track meets where I have a lot of time to kill.
-I occasionally also cover other events where Crenshaw is not involved, such as City playoff games, junior college tournaments, community-interest activities, and adult basketball leagues..
+I occasionally also cover other events where Crenshaw is not involved, such as City playoff games, junior college tournaments, community-interest activities, and adult basketball leagues.

 A Note on Name Tagging: Most pix are tagged with the names of the Crenshaw athletes -- and occasionally those from other schools whose names I know -- but only when they appear in ACCEPTABLE FOCUS.
 Usually, the initial name tagged is either the offensive ball carrier or the defensive person closest to the ball, with the other names appearing (roughly) from left to right.
 The reason for tagging is to facilitate searching for a particular person.
 When using the flickr search field, use the person's name without blanks as all-one-word.
 For example, marcusmartin